Simple linear regression: Confidence intervals

-Asymptotic assumption

 The alternative second assumption states that when the number of points in the dataset is "large enough", the law of large numbers and the central limit theorem become applicable, and then the distribution of the estimators is approximately normal.
 Under this assumption all formulas derived in the previous section remain valid, with the only exception that the quantile t*_{n−2} of Student's t distribution is replaced with the quantile q* of the standard normal distribution.
 Occasionally the fraction 1/n−2 is replaced with 1/n.
 When n is large such a change does not alter the results appreciably.

+Prediction intervals

+Similarly, prediction intervals can be constructed for the mean response curve and a future value of the response variable.

 Numerical example

 This data set gives average masses for women as a function of their height in a sample of American women of age 30–39.
 Although the OLS article argues that it would be more appropriate to run a quadratic regression for this data, the simple linear regression model is applied here instead.